 With more than 4.5 million square feet of space, the Willis Tower is a "vertical village."
 Imagine a city the size of 78 football fields, including the end zones, and you have an idea of how large the Tower's space is.
 The only larger office building in the world is the Pentagon, the U.S. military's headquarters just outside Washington, D.C.

 More than 25,000 people a day come through the doors on their way to work or to visit the Skydeck or one of the many businesses in the building.
 While the Willis Tower is home to many different kinds of businesses, it has been especially attractive to companies in insurance (including the namesake Willis Group), health care, law and accounting.
+It is also the home to United Airlines, where thousands of their employees come to work every day.

-With hundreds of thousands of pieces of mail coming in each year, the Willis Tower has its own U.S. Post Office.
-There are numerous restaurants, from a coffee shop to fine dining.
-You can handle just about all of your day-to-day needs, such as getting breakfast, lunch and dinner, working out, doing your banking, getting a haircut and buying a gift or book or other sundries.
-And you can visit your doctor, chiropractor, broker or lawyer.
+There are numerous restaurants, from a coffee shops like Starbucks, the Tower House and Altitude Cafe to fine dining at the Metropolitan Club.
+You can handle just about all your day-to-day needs, such as getting breakfast, lunch and dinner, working out at TONE, doing your banking, visit your broker or lawyer.
 All without going outside!